facebook/metro/docs/Configuration.md

 Type: `Array<string>`

 Specify any additional (to projectRoot) watch folders, this is used to know which files to watch.
+The code within those folders would be considered a part of your source files - it will be transformed and bundled.
-(By default the file watching is disabled in CI environments.
+(By default the file watching is disabled in CI environments (But the folders are still bundled).
 Also it can be manually disabled by setting the env variable `CI=true`)

 #### `transformerPath`